Public private partnership models for national identity programs

 But the police have also maintained the fundamental characteristic of its operations: authority and the control that such authority guarantees.

-Outsourcing production and personalisation services to Thales based on a PPP model allow the Swedish Police to combine the use of the latest technology with technical expertise.
+Outsourcing production and personalisation services to Thales based on a PPP model allow the Swedish Police to combine the latest technology with technical expertise.
 Moreover, it ensures that its resources are not bogged down by functions that do not enhance their core competencies - such as printing documents and managing the logistics required to distribute them.

 Besides, the increasing complexity of the technical environment, the challenge of hiring qualified candidates, particularly for IT operations, and the lengthy procurement cycle necessary to upgrade technology also represented valid reasons for the Swedish Police to consider outsourcing to Thales.

 As the Swedish Police's scope continues to grow, they have in place industry-best processes and the scalable model needed to ensure an on-going cycle of efficiency improvements.